The Wirral Peninsula has many walking routes, including coastal routes, country parks, woodland trails, and even a walk to Hilbre Island.

 I love that most of Wirral can be explored on foot!
 You can wander through the countryside, explore the pretty towns and villages, or escape along miles of beautiful beaches.
 Therefore, you will find a walk suitable for you and your abilities.
 Here is a selection of my favourite Wirral walks.

-Coastal Walks in Wirral
+Coastal walks in Wirral

-Marine Lake, West Kirby loop route – 2.1 miles / 3.3 km
+Marine Lake, West Kirby Promenade loop route | 2.1 miles / 3.3 km

 Marine Lake, West Kirby, Wirral CH48 0QG

-Leasowe to Hoylake – 3.5 miles / 5.6 km
+Leasowe to Hoylake | 3.5 miles / 5.6 km

 This easy coastal walk is another of my go-to evening walks in Wirral.
 This is a flat route along a concrete coastal path; it’s not too strenuous but long enough to feel like you’re getting some good exercise!
+Sunset views from here are stunning, especially in summer, and I love hearing the sounds of the waves as I walk.

 The Green Hut is an outdoor café and takeaway in this car park.
 It’s perfect for picking up a gorgeous cake, coffee, or fish and chips, which are fantastic, by the way!